By Ralph De Palma

 One other song written by Coffee Butler has an amazing story.
 A good friend who was a bartender at Sloppy Joes had just broken up with her boyfriend and was a complete mess.
 The boyfriend was equally affected and wrote her a very poetic love letter trying to get back together.
 She was so taken by the letter that they did get back together and she showed the letter to Coffee Butler.
 They read it together and a both agreed this had to be a love song and that became “Our Eternal Love” written by Coffee Butler and a friends boyfriend.

 Recording this legend has been the most fulfilling project I have ever completed.
 I know you will enjoy it as much as I do.
-Please take a listen to the tracks and I’m sure you will agree.

 There are no comments yet, add one below.